America First Policy Institute: Policy positions

 According to New York Times reporter Ken Bensinger, key policy proposals from the AFPI's policy book, The America First Agenda, include eliminating most civil service protections for federal employees, allowing summary dismissals without appeal; expanding domestic oil and gas production by opening up new federal lands for fast-tracked petroleum exploration and drilling, and resumed construction of the Keystone pipeline; imposing supervised ultrasound requirements and mandatory waiting periods before abortions, as well as ending federal funding for organizations like Planned Parenthood; opposing red flag laws that restrict gun ownership for high-risk individuals; and supporting nationwide reciprocity for concealed carry permits, enabling a permit from any state to authorize concealed carry across all 50 states.
-Other policy proposals include imposing tariffs on imports, reducing corporate taxes, rolling back climate change initiatives and getting out of the Paris climate agreement, opposing transgender rights, adding work requirements for Medicaid and limiting U.S. involvement in global conflicts.
-It proposes the restriction of immigration by completing the U.S.-Mexico border wall, boosting funding for border agents, and ending legal immigration programs like family-based visas and the visa lottery.
+Other policy proposals include imposing tariffs on imports, reducing corporate taxes, rolling back climate change initiatives and getting out of the Paris climate agreement, opposing the transgender transition of children, adding work requirements for Medicaid and limiting U.S. involvement in global conflicts.
+It proposes restricting immigration by completing the U.S.-Mexico border wall, boosting funding for border agents, and ending legal immigration programs such as family-based visas and the visa lottery.

 Funding

 In 2022, AFPI brought in $23.6 million in revenue.
 The group had revenue of $27.3 million in 2023.
-AFPI does not disclose its donors.
+As a 501(c)(3) nonprofit organization, AFPI is not required to disclose its donors.
 Trump has hosted fundraisers for the group and his Save America PAC has donated $1 million to the institute.

 Board members

-AFPI's board members as of 2023 were Linda McMahon (chair), Larry Kudlow (vice chair), Tim Dunn, Bob Unanue, Trish Duggan, Cody Campbell, Mark Pentecost, Newt Gingrich, Kevin Hassett, and David Herche.
+AFPI's board members as of 2024 were Linda McMahon (chair), Larry Kudlow (vice chair), Tim Dunn, Bob Unanue, Trish Duggan, Cody Campbell, Mark Pentecost, Newt Gingrich, Kevin Hassett, and David Herche.